5 Gay Board Games From Years Gone By, Including the Ultimate Leather Daddy Monopoly

 People talk a lot about queer representation in video games.
 As well they should, because representation is important!
 But what about those of us who prefer tabletop gaming?
 Where’s our queer representation there?
 Don’t worry, we’ve done some digging, and we’ve discovered some gay board games, new and old, sure to brighten up your next game night!

 1. Gay Monopoly

 One of the most popular board games in history is Monopoly.
-There are hundreds of Monopoly tie-ins, official and some not.
+There are hundreds of Monopoly tie-ins, some official and some not.
 So of course there’s going to be a gay version.
 Gay Monopoly features some great Tom of Finland art and gay-themed properties like Fire Island and Castro Street.
 Houses and hotels have been replaced by bars and bathhouses.
 Chance and Community Chest cards are now Camp and Hanky Code cards.

 Yeah, it’s basically a re-skinning of normal Monopoly with stereotypical gay things.
 But honestly, is that really much different than most of the official Monopoly tie-ins?
-Sadly, Parker Brothers wasn’t amused and actually sued the creators, so not many copies exist.
+Sadly, Parker Brothers wasn’t amused and actually sued this gay board game’s creators, so not many copies exist.

 There are other gay board games based on Monopoly, too.
 A more recent version is called Gayopoly, which includes a rule where you can sing to get “out of the closet,” the game’s version of Jail.
-Unfortunately, Gayopoly is also out of print, though copies are still available on Amazon … for $140.
+Unfortunately, Gayopoly is also out of print, though copies are occasionally for sale on Amazon … for a price.

-Unlike Gay Monopoly, you can still get a copy of Homogenius.
+Unlike Gay Monopoly, copies of Homogenius are easier to find.
 Also unlike Gay Monopoly with its Tom of Finland art, Homogenius claims to be “so tame you can play it with your mother!”

 This one is a trivia game with questions in two categories, Rumor and Potpourri.
 The goal is to “come out of the closet” by answering questions that allow you to advance on the gameboard.